 - Step 4: Add your indicator data to an extra column of your publication files, if it is not already in them.

-- Step 7: Use Webometric Analyst to calculate MNLCS and NPC and confidence limits for both.
-For this, start Webometric Analyst, close the Startup Wizard and then select Calculate MNLCS, gMNCS, EMNPC (NPC) and MNPC for a set of tab-delimited files (structured file names) from the Reports menu.
+- Step 5: Use Webometric Analyst to calculate MNLCS and EMNPC and confidence limits for both.
+For this, start Webometric Analyst and select Calculate MNLCS and EMNPC for *Scopus/WoS/Dimensions or other tab-delimited files* (structured file names) from the Reports menu.
 Select the folder containing all of the files, when requested.
 This will create two new files.
 The file called all_data.txt, contains all of the data extracted from the searches in a format that can be loaded into a stats package or spreadsheet.
 This is a backup file in case you want to calculate your own indicators.
-The file called report.txt contains MNLCS, gMNCS, EMNPC (NPC) and MNPC values for each individual file in a long list at the top.
-Near the end of the file it then reports tables of the combined MNLCS and NPC values for the whole collection.
+The file called report.txt contains MNLCS and EMNPC values for each individual file in a long list at the top.
+Near the end of the file it then reports tables of the combined MNLCS and EMNPC values for the whole collection.
 This is the main part of the results.
-Note that EMNPC is the new name for NPC.

-- Step 8: If you want MNLCS, EMNPC (NPC) and MNPC calculated separately for each year, then create new folders, one for each year, and copy all the files from each year into the relevant year folder.
+- Step 6: If you want MNLCS and EMNPC calculated separately for each year, then create new folders, one for each year, and copy all the files from each year into the relevant year folder.
 Repeat the step above for each year folder.